 In order to make photographs, you need to understand how to control your camera.

-Learn to Use the Exposure Triangle
+Begin Photography by Learning to Use the Exposure Triangle

 Every photograph you create uses something called the Exposure Triangle.
 At it's core, the exposure triangle is a calculation of light that hits the camera sensor (or film plane) to create a photograph.
 There are three variables in the Exposure Triangle: